 It was a hard lesson.. but I eventually I realized that by making the decisions that felt best for me, I gave myself the freedom to be truly selfless.

 Now, one of my greatest expressions of Joy is helping the people around me discover their personal power, voices, and truth.

 … as long as it feels better than the beliefs you currently have.

 The good news is that once you have that belief, it is enough to take your first step – and you don’t have take it alone.

-I am the guide who can help you believe.
+I am the guide who can help you.

-I invite you to take that first step and discover what it’s like to experience inner peace and joy every day.
+Take that first step and rediscover what it’s like to experience inner peace and joy every day.

 Find Your Path